yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2022/index.md

 forum = 0
 +++

 Hello yuz-ers.
 What a year!
-We ended 2022 with more yuzu Fried Chicken, Vulkan changes, a new input driver, too much kernel work, more performance, better visuals, and much more!
+We ended 2022 with more yuzu Fried Chicken, Vulkan changes, a new input driver, an exorbitant amount of kernel work, more performance, better visuals, and much more!

 <!--more-->